-The North American mobile satellite system (MSAT Satellite) formerly Lightsquared, began providing the United States and Canada with an unprecedented range of innovative mobile satellite services in 1995.
-Lightsquared is the first dedicated system in North America for mobile telephone, radio, facsimile, paging, position location, and data communications for users on land, at sea, and in the air.
+The North American mobile satellite Constellation (formerly MSAT) now Lightsquared, began providing the United States and Canada with an unprecedented range of innovative mobile satellite services beginning in 1995.
+Lightsquared is the first dedicated system in North America for mobile telephone, facsimile, paging, position location, and data communications for users on land, at sea, and in the air.
 Most notebly, Lightsquared is known throughout the industry for having the only Satellite Dispatch Push to Talk Solution via the MSAT G2 Satellite Radio.

 Hughes was the prime contractor for AMSC's satellite, called AMSC-1, and Spar was the prime for TMI's spacecraft, called MSAT-1.
 Hughes Space and Communications Company in El Segundo, Calif., managed the program and provided the Hughes 601 satellite buses.
 Spar's Space Systems Group is providing the high-power payloads and conducting spacecraft integration and testing at the Canadian Space Agency's David Florida Laboratory in Ottawa.
 The payload is the result of a 10-year mobile payload technical development program supported by the Canadian federal government and Spar investment.